Panel discussion Additive manufacturing in aero industry at the Code N conference at Cebit 2015

-The machine has a 5kW laser and a foot print of 2 meter by 60 by 60 centimeters.
-A few weeks ago I had a phone conference with them and I will come back to this later to tell you what we think what can be done with this.
+The machine has a 5kW laser and a foot print of 2 meter by 60 by 60 centimetres.
+A few weeks ago I had a phone conference with them, and I will come back to this later to tell you what we think what can be done with this.

-This is a slide of Professor Emmelmann and I would support this view.
+This is a slide of Professor Emmelmann, and I would support this view.
 Within the next 10 to 20 years we do expect an increase in build speed by factor 100 to 1000.
-Latest by than nobody will still machine from billet.
+Latest by then nobody will still machine from billet.